-The Revenue Deposit area is centered across, and encompasses, Revenue Creek, a legendary placer gold creek in the Dawson Range.
-It occupies the central and eastern portion of a 24 km2 gold, copper and molybdenum soil anomaly with values that exceed 1000 ppb gold and 500 ppm copper.
-The Nucleus deposit is located 2.5 km to the west of Revenue within the same multi-element soil geochemical anomaly.
+The Revenue Deposit area is road accessible and centered across, and encompasses, Revenue Creek (Figure 1), a legendary placer gold creek in the Dawson Range.
+It occupies the central and eastern portion of a 24 km2 gold, copper and molybdenum soil anomaly with values that exceed 1,000 ppb gold and 500 ppm copper.
+The Nucleus deposit is located 2.5 km to the west of Revenue within the same multi-element soil geochemical anomaly (Figure 2).

-Figure 1.
-Gold and Copper Anomalies click here for pdf
+Figure 2.
+Gold and Copper Soil Anomalies click here for pdf

-The dominant geological feature at Revenue is a roughly elliptical 1100 X 500 meter diatreme (Figure 2).
+The dominant geological feature at Revenue is a roughly elliptical 1,100 X 500 metre diatreme (Figure 3).
 Mineralization related to the diatreme includes quartz-sulfide veining and breccias, which are focused near the diatreme contact with biotite-granite host rock, and within peripheral pyroclastic dykes.
 The circumference of the diatreme defines strong Cu, Au and Mo in soil anomalies, and the diatreme itself is a geophysical anomaly defining magnetic and chargeability lows.
-Work in 2016 identified that some of the longest and consistently high grade drill intersections at Revenue are genetically related to the host biotite granite and predate emplacement of the diatreme (Table 1).
-These mineralized zones consist of sheeted and stockwork quartz-sulfide veins (Figure 3a) that have high-temperature K-feldspar altered selvages (Figure 3b) and are consistent with a porphyry deposit model.
+Work in 2016 identified that some of the longest and consistently high-grade drill intersections at Revenue are hosted in the biotite granite country-rock and predate emplacement of the diatreme (Table 1).
+These mineralized zones consist of sheeted and stockwork quartz-sulfide veins that have high-temperature K-feldspar altered selvages and are consistent with a porphyry deposit model.

-Figure 2.
-Revenue Geology and Blue Sky Exploration Target click here for pdf
+Figure 3.
+Revenue Drilling click here for pdf

 |From||To||Length (m)1||Au (g/t)||Ag (g/t)||Cu (%)||Mo (%)|